lukadcruz/digital-writing-folio/exercises.md

   ## The Gathering Cloud:
   The Gathering Cloud features highlighted words that when hovered over expand to reveal more text.
 It is in this way that we understand the red highlighted text to be read.
 The presentation of the page also features elements that are read intrinsically to the form; the array of text orients the reader to different areas of the screen and compels the reader to consider the text in relation to the supplied images.
 The author also uses animation and image movement to direct the readers eye, often mimicking the evocation of the text (the scale of the elephant images growing with urgency as the text describes the scale of clouds growing with urgency).
 The relationship between image and word works towards defining the overall metaphor of a progression of the cloud.
 The images often have a disregard for overlapping the words or for remaining in the borders which also further strengthens what the author is communicating in terms of scale.

-- How are those elements meaningful?
-- How are the works read differently from print literature?
-- How is electronic literature different from print literature?
-- What are the qualities of the works we might consider as qualities of electronic literature?